RhysGoodwin/rhysgoodwin.github.io/_posts/2023-08-17-Openstack-hyperconverged.md

 Setting the hostname on Windows 10/11 machines.
 A known issue of Windows 10/11, which causes a SetComputerName function to run during the OOBE step, that changes the computer name to DESKTOP-randomstring.
 As we run our cloudbase-init-unattend during specialize(which is before oobe), the hostname plugin execution becomes irrelevant.
 [Credit](https://ask.cloudbase.it/question/1036/windows-10-hostname-not-being-set)

+To remedy this we will add a post-cloudbase-init script to the oobeSystem pass.

 Edit Unattend.xml and insert the  <FirstLogonCommands> section, or the   <SynchronousCommand wcm:action="add" wcm:keyValue="1"> section if <FirstLogonCommands> already exists

 ```xml